Camping Food Ideas – No Refrigeration Required!

 This is a winner, especially in cold weather!

 Turn peanut butter, jam, and bread into tasty roll-ups.
-You can even use tortillas instead of sandwich bread and then heat them up over your stove for a warm and filling meal.
+You can use tortillas instead of sandwich bread and heat them up over your stove for a warm and filling meal.

-Instant noodles are cheap, tasty, and only require hot water.
-Choose instant noodles that come in their own cup and you can skip the bowl.
-To spice things up, try adding canned veggies or meat to your noodles.
+Instant noodles are affordable, tasty, and only require hot water.
+Choose varieties that come in their own cup to eliminate the need for a bowl.
+To enhance the flavor, consider adding canned veggies or meat to your noodles.

 Cooking noodles over a camp stove